rjashby/Programming-Language-Suggester/README.md

 #### By _**Ryan Ashby**_

-#### _A simple HTML site, which allows the user to submit various forms of input, and suggests a computer programming language to learn based upon the input submitted_
+#### _This is a simple HTML site, which allows the user to submit various forms of input, and suggests a computer programming language to learn based upon the input submitted._

 ### _Link to GitHub Repository_